itt-ustutt/quantity/CHNANGELOG.md

 - Updated `pyo3` dependency to 0.14.

 ### Added
-- new constant `CELSIUS` that can be used for simple temperature conversions.
+- Constant `CELSIUS`, that can be used for simple temperature conversions, mirrored in python.